 Paidos, Andiol Empire

 Isendar Vargan took a few aimless steps across the floor of his large study before pausing to look out the window framed by thick velvet curtains.
 As he did so, he stroked his long black hair.
-It felt greasy, but he didn't care.
+It felt greasy, but he did not care.
 The man staring out the window was impatient for news.
 The hair didn't matter, the news did.

 The view out of the six-paned window into the garden, however, could tell him nothing of the important information he was feverishly awaiting.
 But at such moments Isendar had a habit of looking out the window, useless as it was.